 OMB Circulars Regulatory circulars issued by the Office of Management & Budget (OMB).
-(Link to the OMB circular as well as link to the specific circular via TRAM.)

 Peer Review A system using reviewers who are the professional equals of the principal investigator or program director who is to be responsible for directing or conducting the proposed project.
 It is a form of objective review.
 Peer review is legislatively mandated in some programs and in other programs is administratively required.